How to Set a Proxy in Selenium Java [2025]

 Output

-🎉 Awesome, you've accessed a heavily protected web page using ZenRows to scrape with premium proxies and advanced anti-bot bypass mechanisms.
+Awesome!
+You successfully accessed a heavily protected web page using ZenRows, leveraging premium proxies and advanced anti-bot bypass mechanisms.

 Conclusion